 Now, we aren’t going to get into the exact details of relocation cases here.
 Just know that if you must leave Nevada, you need to talk to a lawyer right away to protect your rights and your well-being.

 We know that separating from an abuser can be scary, not just for you, but for your children too.
-Therefore, it is important to get solid legal advice from the beginning of your case, especially if you are the victim of domestic violence.
+Therefore, it is important to get solid legal advice from the beginning of your case, especially if you are the victim of domestic violence in Nevada.

-HOW TO GET A RESTRAINING ORDER IN A DOMESTIC VIOLENCE CASE
+HOW TO GET A RESTRAINING ORDER IN A NEVADA DOMESTIC VIOLENCE CASE

 Getting a restraining order is just one piece of the justice system available to you as a survivor of domestic violence.